tigera-solutions/fortinet-enablement/modules/deploy-app-1.md

     app: app-2
 ```

-This deployment creates two sample `nginx` deployments in `ns1` called `app-1` and `app-2`.
-Our goal here is to configurate FortiManager Policy Packages to secure these two applications using Calico Policies.
+This deployment creates two sample `nginx` deployments in `ns1` called `app-1` and `app-2`, and a `centos` utility pod.
+Our goal here is to configure FortiManager Policy Packages to secure these two applications using Calico Policies.
 You will notice that we have a label `tigera.io/address-group` that identifies which FortiManager Address Group this application belongs to.
 In our case the values are `app-1-address-group` and `app-2-address-group`.
 Let's deploy the app:

 2. You deploy them: